Special Programs and Opportunities

 The New York City Louis Stokes Alliance for Minority Participation (NYC-LSAMP)

-have a GPA of 3.00 or higher.
-For more information, visit the LSAMP website or contact the program activity coordinator, 141 Ingersoll Hall Extension, 718.951.4346.
+For more information, visit the NYC-LSAMP website or contact the program activity coordinator, 141 Ingersoll Hall Extension, 718.951.4346.
 Deadline for summer and fall application is May 1; deadline for spring application is December 1.

 Latin/Greek Institute